IBM/aspera-cli/README.md

 using the CLI without having to specify those on command line.
 Switch between server configurations with `-P` option (or --load-params).

+### Installation of the FASP protocol

+For any download, the FASP protocol and a valid license id required.
+When the server side is "connect" enabled, one can the the connect client license.
+The connect client can be installed by visiting the page: http://downloads.asperasoft.com/connect2/

+Alternatively, the connect client can be downloaded using the aslmcli, see section: Download FASP.

 ### Configuration for use with Aspera Files

 Aspera Files APIs do not support Basic HTTP authentication (see section "Authentication").